-Brick-built Gothic church, one of many such built in the Diocese in the 1950s and early 60s by J. S. Comper.
+A brick-built Gothic church, one of many such built in the diocese in the 1950s and early 60s by J. S. Comper.
 The church was built on a large site acquired from the Bedford estate, and a major benefaction from Miss Christine Chichester allowed for a quality of design and fitting not normally possible in the late 1950s.

 In 1987 a parish hall, the Mary Adams Memorial Hall, was built.
 At about the same time a brick columbarium was built alongside this, incorporating a mosaic panel from the convent chapel at Clapham Park.

-Roman Catholic church in a simple modern Gothic style by Sebastian Comper, 1956.
-Like most of Comper’s churches in the Diocese, it is built of wire-cut Fletton bricks in cavity wall construction, with cast stone dressings, and a plain tile roof.
+Church in a simple modern Gothic style by Sebastian Comper, 1956.
+Like most of Comper’s churches in the diocese, it is built of wire-cut Fletton bricks in cavity wall construction, with cast stone dressings, and a plain tile roof.
 The church consists of nave with western narthex/porch, three-sided apse and south Lady Chapel and sacristy.
 The nave is 64 ft long and 24 ft 5 ins wide, and was built to seat 243 people.